 NEPA requires federal agencies such as FHWA to consider the environmental impacts of their proposed major federal actions.
 The level of NEPA documentation required for FAHP projects is prescribed in three classes of action: Class I-Environmental Impact Statement (EIS), Class II-Categorical Exclusion (CE) and Class III-Environmental Assessment (EA).
 NEPA requires that federal agencies "include in every recommendation or report on proposals for legislation and other major federal actions significantly affecting the quality of the human environment, a detailed statement by the responsible official on...the environmental impact of the proposed action."
 42 U.S.C.
 4332(C).
 The "detailed statement" is the EIS.
 Not all projects have significant impacts and therefore not all projects require that an EIS be prepared.
 The EA was created for projects in which the level of impacts is not clearly known.
 40 CFR Part 1500-1508 contains the Council of Environmental Quality (CEQ) defines implementing NEPA regulations for all federal agencies.
-40 CFR § 1500.4(p) direct federal agencies to reduce excessive paperwork by introducing "categorical exclusions to define categories of actions which do not individually or cumulatively have a significant effect on the human environment, and which are therefore exempt from requirements to prepare an environmental impact statement."
-The CE was created to address projects that are in a category of actions that, based on FHWA experience, do not have significant impacts and therefore are exempt from the requirements to prepare an EIS or EA (40 CFR § 1508.1(d)).
+Under 40 CFR § 1500.5(a) agencies shall improve efficiency of their NEPA process by establishing categorical exclusions to define categories of actions that normally do not have a significant effect on the human environment and therefore do not require preparation of an environmental assessment or environmental impact statement.
+The CE was created to address projects that are in a category of actions that, based on FHWA experience, do not have significant impacts and therefore are exempt from the requirements to prepare an EIS or EA (40 CFR § 1508.1(e)).
 FHWA's implementing regulations for NEPA are contained in 23 CFR 771 - "Environmental Impact and Related Procedures."